-- "A level Art allowed me to be creative and imaginative, to think in more than one way, to be expressive....." - " I really enjoyed Art and did not want to choose purely academic subjects, however it was a lot of work and extremely demanding."
+- "A level Art allowed me to be creative and imaginative, to think in more than one way, to be expressive....." - "I really enjoyed Art and did not want to choose purely academic subjects, however it was a lot of work and extremely demanding."

-I am not sure what I want to do, why should I study this subject?
+Frequently asked questions and future careers I am not sure what I want to do, why should I study this subject?
 If you are interested in the Visual Arts and possibly considering a future career or arts related college/university course.
 Why do I need this A level?
 It will allow you to explore new media and techniques and broaden your understanding and appreciation of Art, while building a strong portfolio of work.
 What should I do next?
 It is really important that you discuss your interest in the subject, with Mr Bougeard.
 Arrange a time to meet and remember to bring along sketchbooks and any portfolio work you have.

-For more information contact Mr P Bougeard Email: Philip.Bougeard@modschools.org

-Biology A Level
+For more information contact Mr P Bougeard Email: Philip.Bougeard@modschools.org Biology A Level Edexcel 9BN0

-Edexcel 9BN0
+INTEGRITY • COMMITMENT • RESPECT

+Who should consider studying this course?

 You should have ideally obtained at least a grade 6-6 in Combined Science or a grade 6 in both Biology and Chemistry at GCSE.
 Grade 6 in Maths is also an advantage to successfully study Biology at A level.
 You should have a lively and enquiring mind and an interest in the all aspects of Biology and Biochemistry.
 An enjoyment of practical and independent work will also be an advantage.

+What units are studied and how are they assessed?

 A level Biology

 The course content is divided into 8 topics studied in a context led approach.

 Year 1: Lifestyle, Health and Risk

-Genes and Health Voice of the Genome Biodiversity and Natural resources
+Genes and Health Voice of the Genome Biodiversity and Natural

+resources

 Year 2: On the Wild Side

 Immunity, Infection & Forensics

 Run for Your Life Grey Matter

 Assessment

 There are three exams at the end of the two year A Level, all of which are two hours long (each worth 33.3% of the total marks).
 Some questions on each paper are based on the 18 Core Practical experiments completed throughout the course, which also lead to the "Practical Competency Award".

+Student Comment:

 "Biology is an exciting subject that highlights lots of controversial topics."
-Jodie

-"There are lots of practicals that enhance your understanding."
+Jodie "There are lots of practicals that enhance your understanding."
 Jessica

-Do we do practical work?
+Frequently asked questions and future careers Do we do practical work?

 Practical work is a key part of the course, and will count towards your "Practical Competency Award".
 Is there any coursework?